tailslide-io/tailslide.py/README.md

 ### Instantiating and Initializing FlagManager

 The `FlagManager`class is the entry point of this SDK.
 It is responsible for retrieving all the flag rulesets for a given app with its `app_id` and creating new `Toggler` instances to handle toggling of feature flags within that app.
-To instantiate a `FlagManger` object, a user must provide a configuration object:
+To instantiate a `FlagManager` object, a user must provide a configuration object:

 ```python
 import asyncio